 - Verification of Disability and Need for a Assistance Animal

-A person desiring the approval of an assistance animal to use University facilities and services must provide verification to the Disability Services that they have a qualifying disability and that the assistance animal is needed for the use and enjoyment of University facilities and services.
-The person’s health care provider, who is familiar with the individual’s specific disability and the professional literature concerning the assistive and/or therapeutic benefits of assistance animals for people with disabilities will need to provide a letter.
+A person desiring the approval of an assistance animal to use University facilities and services must provide verification to the Office of Disability Services that they have a qualifying disability and that the assistance animal is needed for the use and enjoyment of University facilities and services.
+The persons treating health care provider, who is familiar with the individual’s specific disability and the professional literature concerning the assistive and/or therapeutic benefits of assistance animals for people with disabilities will need to provide a letter.
 An acceptable letter will be on professional letterhead, signed by the treating professional (treating professional will have established, over-time, relationship with individual requesting accommodation) and express the following: (PLEASE NOTE: PROOF OF DISABILITY AND/OR NEED OF AN ASSISTANCE ANIMAL IS NOT VALID THROUGH ONLINE CERTIFICATION COMPANIES):

-1. The provider’s diagnosis of the person’s condition.
+1. The treating provider’s diagnosis of the person’s condition.
 Treating provider will have an established, over-time, relationship and knowledge of the individual's disability.

-2. The treating provider’s opinion that the condition qualifies as a disability under federal law, including the major life activity which is substantially limited by the disability.
+2. The treating provider’s opinion that the condition qualifies as a disability under federal law, including the major life activity, which is substantially limited by the disability.

-4. The provider’s description of what service(s) or benefit the animal will specifically provide.
+4. The treating provider’s description of what service(s) or benefit the animal will specifically provide.

 5. Any additional rationale or statement the University may reasonably need to understand the basis for the professional opinion.